-- Adoption of an updated Public Participation Plan that specifies outreach to and engagement with community members who represent the actual ethnic, income, age, and linguistic composition of our region. - Coordination with transportation service providers (WTA, non-profits, private sector) as part of updating and implementing the Human Services Transportation Plan. - Evaluate project selection criteria to recognize the equity-based interest in investing in historically marginalized communities and locations (e.g. underserved by infrastructure, disproportionately impacted by transportation emissions). - Evaluate project selection criteria to emphasize investments in connecting high-need communities with transportation -- especially to employment, education, and healthcare.
+- Evaluate project selection criteria to recognize the equity-based interest in investing in historically marginalized communities and locations (e.g. underserved by infrastructure, disproportionately impacted by transportation emissions). - Evaluate project selection criteria to emphasize investments in connecting high-need communities with transportation -- especially to employment, education, and healthcare.

-6.6.1 Environmental Justice
+6.6.13.6 Environmental Justice

-Environmental justice (EJ) is the practice of identifying and addressing those disproportionately-high adverse effects of transportation programs, policies and activities on minority groups and low-income communities to ensure the equitable distribution of both benefits and burdens.
+Environmental justice (EJ) is the practice of identifying and addressing those disproportionatelyhigh adverse effects of transportation programs, policies and activities on minority groups and low-income communities to ensure the equitable distribution of both benefits and burdens.
 WCOG strives to maintain an awareness of potential EJ issues in its transportation planning process and take the necessary action to prevent inequitable outcomes.
 Specific and overlapping strategies include: